WHAT TO DO IN AN ESCALATOR INJURY

 Whether on your daily commute, as you stroll through the shopping mall, or on your way to a ball game, escalators are a part of life.
 But each time you step onto the moving platform of an escalator you are at risk of injuries.
 If you are a senior citizen or a child under the age of 5, your risk for being injured is greater.
 It’s reported each year that over 11,000 people will go to the hospital after being injured on an escalator, and approximately 30 people will die due to escalator (and/or elevator) related accidents.
 The majority of those injured or killed will be children or the elderly.

 It’s important to know what to look out for; the defects and malfunctions below may be cause for compensation if you’re hurt.
+If you or a loved one has been injured or has fallen due to elevator or escalator defects or malfunctions, contact our Mesa escalator accident attorneys immediately.

 WHAT YOU SHOULD KNOW